pactumjs/pactum/docs/component-testing.md

 ### setDefaultHeader
 Type: `Function`<br>

 Sets default headers for all the HTTP requests.
-Default header will be overridden if provided at spec level.
+The default header will be overridden if provided at the spec level.

 ```javascript
 pactum.request.setDefaultHeader('Authorization', 'Basic xxxxx');